HariPranav/Academic_Portfolio/content/post/cloud-native-devops-pipelines-for-managing-data-ml-workflows/index.md

 $ git push origin master

-## Code Pipeline:
+# Configure Code Pipeline to automatically run steps 1 to 5 once the new commit is made to the Code Commit Repository:

 We can then use Code Pipeline to configure builds from CodeCommit to the ECR which will inturn run the image on ECS.

-1. Go to **CodePipeline** and click on **GetStarted**
+1.Go to **CodePipeline** and click on **GetStarted**

 Choose the **Service**, **Repo** and the Click on Next.
 Select the Repo name and Create a new service Role as shown below

 ![image](https://user-images.githubusercontent.com/28874545/166220689-93dbea15-c080-40a8-949a-89659ede2a98.png)

-2. Choose the Source as **AWS code Commit** and Repo name from the dropdown.
+2.Choose the Source as **AWS code Commit** and Repo name from the dropdown.
 Then Choose the **Master branch** and click on Next

 ![image](https://user-images.githubusercontent.com/28874545/166220639-a5a874bd-2ac1-4872-8418-6b829b8e1620.png)

-3. Next, for the build provider select CodeBuild and create a new build project, give it a name and configure it as follows
+3.Next, for the build provider select CodeBuild and create a new build project, give it a name and configure it as follows

 ![image](https://user-images.githubusercontent.com/28874545/169281262-62402be6-6322-4c16-893e-93538956204e.png)